-As discussed in the LSAT Casino blog post, the emphasis on each concept varies from test to test.
-This would explain, to an extent, why you may get 18 out of 25 on one LR section, and 23 out of 25 on another.
+As we talk about in the LSAT Casino, the emphasis on each concept varies from test to test.
+This would explain, to an extent, why you may get 18/25 on one LR section, and 23/25 on another.
 Maybe the second section played to your strengths in causal reasoning, whereas the first section penalized you for not fully understanding the concept of conditionality.
-We cannot predict which concepts will be favored (or disfavored) on your next LSAT, which is why you should be rock solid on all of them.
-That said, it is undeniably true that the following general trends in Logical Reasoning have emerged in recent years:
+We cannot predict which concepts will be favored/disfavored on your LSAT.
+This is precisely why you should be rock solid on all of them.
+That said, it is undeniably true that the following general trends in Logical Reasoning have emerged in recent years.

 - Causal reasoning has become exceptionally common, particularly in the context of scientific arguments.
 For someone taking the test in 2016-2017, is absolutely imperative to understand concepts such as correlations, coincidences, and controlled experiments.
 It is equally important to know how to strengthen and weaken causal arguments, and remember that while many causal arguments are quite weak, that does not necessarily make them invalid or flawed.

-- Formal Logic is not nearly as common as it used to be.
+- Formal Logic is not nearly as common.
 While you may still come across questions that test your ability to use propositional logic and formally diagram a set of relationships in order to deduce a provable claim, test makers have moved away from this paradigm.
 For a good reason: it’s imminently learnable from perusing a basic textbook on logic.

 - Numerical and statistical evidence: arguments that use such evidence have increased in both frequency and difficulty.
 Test-makers expect you to understand sampling concepts, proportions, averages, variances and percentiles, risk and probability, sensitivity and specificity, etc. Still, only a handful of questions test these concepts, so if you’re still struggling to understand what an assumption is, you are better off focusing on that instead.